theNewDynamic/thenewdynamic.org/content/article/2016-03-02-helpful-videos-for-getting-started-with-jekyll.md

 ---
-type:
-- essentials
-date: 2016-03-02T00:00:00Z
+title: Helpful Videos for Getting Started with Jekyll
 subtitle: Introduction to static site generators and a new paradigm for building websites
+category: essentials
 tags:
   - Static Site Generators
-title: Helpful Videos for Getting Started with Jekyll
-url: /2016/03/02/helpful-videos-for-getting-started-with-jekyll/
 ---

 Helpful Videos for Getting Started with Jekyll